SciLifeLab/internal-provisioning/README.md

 ## Deploying a new NAS
 In order to deploy a new NAS, you just need to execute the `nas` playbook.
-Some *important* considerations before doing that are:
+Some **important** considerations before doing that are:

-* You need to be able to paswordless ssh into the NAS
+* You need to be able to ssh paswordless into the NAS
 * You need permission to `sudo` to the production user, i.e `hiseq.bioinfo`

 Once this is clear: